The 20 Best Dysfibrinogenemia Doctors in Japan

 Matsumoto, JP

-Takeshi Uehara practices in Matsumoto, Japan.
+Takeshi Uehara practices practicing medicine in Matsumoto, Japan.
 Mr. Uehara is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
-His top areas of expertise are IgG4-Related Disease, Gallbladder Adenocarcinoma, Multifocal Fibrosclerosis, Endoscopy, and Colonoscopy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses IgG4-Related Disease, Gallbladder Adenocarcinoma, Anhidrosis, Endoscopy, and Pancreaticoduodenectomy.

 Advanced in Dysfibrinogenemia